 How Is the Investigation Structured?

-MathAction delivers an extraordinary three-part learning experience for seventh graders
+MathAction delivers an extraordinary four-part learning experience for seventh graders

 1. In-Class MathAction Investigation